How Can a Theft Charge Be Fought and Won?

-Success In Fighting a Theft Charge May Occur By Raising Reasonable Doubt That a Theft Actually Occurred or By Showing That the Person Accused Was Without An Intent to Commit a Theft.
-There Are Also Other Defence Strategies That May Apply.
-A Ten (10) Year Jail Term Is Possible For Theft Over $5,000 While a Two (2) Year Jail Term For Theft Under $5,000 Is Possible.
+There Are Various Defence Strategies to Consider When Fighting a Theft Charge Including By Raising Reasonable Doubt That a Theft Actually Occurred or By Showing That the Person Accused Lacked An Intent to Commit a Theft.

 Understanding the Charge of Theft of Money or Property Including Potential Penalties and Available Defence Strategies

 A theft charge may allege a relatively minor shoplifting incident or may allege an incident involving money or property of substantial value.
 In either circumstance, upon conviction for a theft charge, the affects upon the convicted person will be life changing; and accordingly, a carefully selected defence strategy is well warranted.

 322 (1) Every one commits theft who fraudulently and without colour of right takes, or fraudulently and without colour of right converts to his use or to the use of another person, anything, whether animate or inanimate, with intent